 Health coaching is beneficial, firstly, by providing up-to-date information about what is and what is not healthy, supported by the latest research, and aligned with human biology as it has evolved over the last two million years; secondly, by helping people to change their habits.
 Information alone is rarely enough; most people need effective 1:1 coaching for sustained change.

 Our Health and Well-being Coach combines his expertise in executive coaching with all that he has learned about health.
 He assists people in the corporate world so they are as healthy as possible.
-He has a Certificate in Health Coaching to my MA in Professional Coaching.
+He has a Certificate in Health Coaching and MA in Professional Coaching.

 John, Health and Well-being Executive Coach